christellevs/node-heartbeat/README.md

 This is the final solution for the UBIO tech challenge.

-The priginal README.md is provided at the end.
+The original README.md is provided at the end.

 Thank you for sharing this challenge, and for opportunity to join the team.
-I had a lot of fun developing this!
+I had a lot of fun trying to solve this!

 ### Development time

-Although I didn't accurately time the challenge, overall I'd estimate I took around 12 hours to complete this project.
+Although I didn't accurately time the challenge, overall I'd estimate I took around 10 hours to complete this project.

 ### Frameworks Used: